 STEP THREE: Using a cookie scoop or spoon, create 1 tablespoon-sized portions of the dough and roll them into balls.
 Make sure to place them at least 2 inches apart on the baking sheet.

-STEP FOUR: Bake the chocolate kiss cookies for 9-10 minutes or until the edges are set.
+STEP FOUR: Bake the cookies for 9-10 minutes or until the edges are set.
 The center should be a bit soft.
 Take them out of the oven and press a Hershey Kiss on top of each one while the cookies are still warm.

 STEP FIVE: Let the cookies cool, and then sprinkle them with a bit of flaky sea salt before serving.